Applying for Graduate Study at UC Davis John Owens

 - Despite the fact you've probably spent most of your schooling acquiring technical skills, one of the most important (perhaps THE most important) skill in graduate school and in your career afterwards is the ability to communicate clearly.
 To that end, make sure your letter has proper spelling and uses proper grammar.
 Ask yourself: If I were a professor, and if I got a note from someone who didn't even take the time to use proper spelling and grammar, what would I think about the care that person would put into his or her research?

-message from a student that got filtered into my spam box.
-Here's
+recently received a message from a student that got filtered into my

-why (anything over 5 points total gets filtered as spam):
+spam box.
+Here's why (anything over 5 points total gets filtered as

 pts rule name description ---- ---------------------- -------------------------------------------------- 3.2 CHARSET_FARAWAY_HEADER A foreign language charset used in headers 0.3 HTML_60_70 BODY: Message is 60% to 70% HTML 0.0 HTML_MESSAGE BODY: HTML included in message 2.5 MIME_CHARSET_FARAWAY MIME character set indicates foreign languageLesson: Use the ASCII character set when contacting faculty in English-speaking countries.
 And don't use HTML in your mail.